Santa Lucia Parque – Merida’s little gem

-Originally a large tract of virgin land on the outskirts of Merida in the 1500’s the Santa Lucia Parque was home to one of the first churches built in Merida, the Church of Santa Lucia was built for the use of the slaves who had been brought from Africa.
+Santa Lucia Parque was originally a large tract of virgin land on the outskirts of Merida.
+In the 1500’s the Santa Lucia Parque was home to one of the first churches built in Merida, the Church of Santa Lucia was built for the use of the slaves who had been brought from Africa.
 The commoners of Merida and area were interred in the atrium of the church.
 At the start of the 19th century, the Governer at the time decided that since the city had grown it was time to expand and they converted the land to the Parque de Santa Lucia.

 The Parque is now a favourite place for Meridanos and expat alike.
 Full of little boutiques and restaurants and one heavenly chocolate store the quiet restful nature of the little parque draws many wandering the colonial streets of Mexico to relax and people watch.

 Across from the parque there are several speciality shops and restaurants including ki’Xocolatl a sustainable chocolate business that began several years ago by two Belgian chocolatiers the Mathieu Brothers.
 Chocolate is sacred to the Mayans and the company maintains a fair trade business that has grown to include a Chocolate Museum.
 They grow their own cacao trees, their own spices and make their superb chocolate which is for sale in the shop.